sungjk/git-tips/README.md

-git merge [branch name]	| Merge a branch into the active branch git merge [source branch] [target branch]	| Merge a branch into a target branch git stash |	Stash changes in a dirty working directory git stash clear |	Remove all stashed entries
+git merge [branch name]	| Merge a branch into the active branch git merge [source branch] [target branch]	| Merge a branch into a target branch git stash |	Stash changes in a dirty working directory git stash list | List all stash changes git stash pop | Remove a single stashed state from the stash list and apply it on top of the current working tree state git stash apply | Like pop, but do not remove the state from the stash list git stash clear |	Remove all stashed entries

 ---